 - The DTA worker should use their language line interpreter service.

-DTA currently only sends SPAN notices and forms in English and Spanish.
-With all notices DTA sends flier in other languages recommending you get the information translated.
+DTA currently only sends SNAP notices and forms in English and Spanish.
+DTA also sends a standard flier in other languages that recommends you get the information translated.

 - Under federal law, DTA must provide you with an interpreter if you need one.
 DTA should not tell you to bring your own interpreter.
 See Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d.
 DTA should not tell you to have a family member interpret for you.

-- Federal SNAP law also requires DTA to have certain written materials in other languages other if there are at least 100 households in the area served by the DTA office that speak that language.
-7 C.F.R. § 272.4(b)(3).
+- Federal SNAP law requires DTA to have certain written materials in other languages if there are at least 100 households in the area served by the DTA office that speak that language.
+7 C.F.R. §272.4(b)(3).
 Issues related to an Interim Report or Recertification may not be valid if it was not sent in your primary language.

-- For more information on the federal and state government’s duties to persons with limited English proficiency (LEP), see Lep.gov and Executive Order 13166.
-For SNAP eligibility and benefits information in 35 languages, see Documents Available in Other Languages.
+- For more information on the federal and state government’s duties to persons with limited English proficiency (LEP), see www.lep.gov and www.justice.gov/crt/executive-order-13166.